 As for Dory herself, DeGeneres manages to convey a world weariness in her vocal performance; Dory may still be a ball of fun, but she is clearly worn down by the short term memory loss.
 DeGeneres’ performance doesn’t let it get in the way of her personality, but the devastating effects of the condition have clearly had long term consequences on the way she reads the character’s lines.
 It is incredibly subtle, but poignant nevertheless.

-Disability themes are incredibly rare in children’s cinema, so for one of the biggest animated releases of the generation to feature it as the central narrative focus is an enormous deal.
+Disability themes are incredibly rare in children’s cinema, so for one of the biggest animated releases of the generation to feature it as the central narrative focus is of enormous significance.
 Whereas the first film played her condition for laughs, here we see everything through Dory’s eyes; the frustration of not being able to make connections with people, the burden of forgetting important information constantly, meaning you can never go anywhere unsupervised.
-At one point, she quips that the only thing she remembers is her memory loss- combined with the mystery styled narrative, this is nothing less than Memento for kids, but with far more heart than Christopher Nolan could ever manage.
+At one point, she quips that the only thing she remembers is her memory loss – combined with the mystery styled narrative, this is nothing less than Memento for kids, but with far more heart than Christopher Nolan could ever manage.

 2016 is likely to go down in movie history as the year when audiences began to get bored of sequels.
-Various studio properties released follow-ups which under performed, from Bad Neighbours to TMNT and Alice Through the Looking Glass, leading to a growing uncertainty in the studio system- and the need to actually create some brand new, original content.
+Various studio properties released follow-ups which under performed, from Bad Neighbours to TMNT and Alice Through the Looking Glass, leading to a growing uncertainty in the studio system – and the need to actually create some brand new, original content.
 Finding Dory is proof that if a sequel is going to be made, it can’t exist as a cash cow first and a movie second.
-Sure, Disney green lit this for the filthy lucre.
-But the final product feels like a labour of love, a crowd pleasing joy that really does need to be seen with the biggest crowd possible.
+Sure, Disney green lit this for financial purposes first and foremost, but the final product feels like a labour of love, a crowd pleasing joy that really does need to be seen with the biggest crowd possible.